 - Protect Patients’ rights by maintaining the confidentiality of medical, personal, and financial information.

-Whether in-person or over the phone, the medical receptionist is often the first person, patients interact with at a medical or dental practice.
+Whether in-person or over the phone, or using a medical answering service the medical receptionist is often the first person, patients interact with at a medical or dental practice.
 This initial interaction can enormously impact patient-provider relationships in the long term.
 When hiring administrative staff for their training, prospective candidates should list the most applicable relevant skills that will help them integrate into their environment effortlessly.

 What environments do Medical Receptionists work in?